hannaliebl/hannaliebl.com/content/about.md

   </div>
 </div>

 I've been a developer since 2012, when I started making Wordpress sites.
-I currently work for [Truss](https://truss.works/), helping to make government digital services better.
-Before that, I worked for [Ad Hoc](https://adhocteam.us/), where I helped improve the enrollment experience on healthcare.gov, and before that, I worked for startups in Portland, Oregon, doing primarily JavaScript development.
-These days I tend to work primarily in React, but I have interest and some experience in Node, Go, and Ruby/Rails.
+I currently work as a software engineer for [Jellyfish](https://jellyfish.co/), where I primarily do frontend work to build Jellyfish's engineering management platform.
+Before that, I spent almost five years in civic tech at [Truss](https://truss.works/) and [Ad Hoc](https://adhocteam.us/), helping to make government digital services better (like healthcare.gov!)
+I started my career in Portland, Oregon working for a couple of startups.
+These days I tend to work primarily in React/TypeScript, but I have interest and some experience in Node, Go, and Ruby/Rails.

 Outside of programming, I enjoy reading, hiking, playing video games, Crossfit, and spending time with my family.